Hendrix-CS/csci150/labs/pygame.md

 how this information will be conveyed to your `Face` object so that it can implement bouncing correctly.

-### Step 3.3: Random speeds
+### Step 3.3: Random speeds (2 points)

 Abstract the velocities so they are initialized by parameters in the `__init__` method, and choose random velocities between -5 and 5 for both the x and y dimension for each `Face` created.
+As you do not want the `Face` to have a velocity of zero, it is recommended that you generate a random number between 1 and 5, and then (using another random number) give a 50/50 chance of switching the number to be negative.

 You should now have faces moving in all directions and bouncing off of all the walls of the window.

 ## Step 4: Extensions (6 points)